Food Safety Recognition Agreements (Arrangements) with other countries

 For export commodities controlled by the department, the department has an agreement with the US FDA to inform them of any non-complying businesses.

-For more information on how this agreement affects food that is imported to Australia from the US, see Food Safety Recognition Agreements (Arrangements) with other countries – information for food importers.
+For more information on how this agreement affects food imported to Australia from the US, see Food Safety Recognition Agreements (Arrangements) with other countries – information for food importers.